open5e/open5e/source/monsters/tome-of-beasts/D/devils/koralk.rst

 with three stinging tails and four limbs, and wields a massive scythe.

-**Shaped by Arbeyach.** These fiendish scorpions sprang from the dark imagination of the arch-devil Arbeyach himself, who twisted them into being from the tormented forms of lemures and demoted devils.
-The Lord of the Swarm shaped the koralk to not only be annihilators in battle, but also to gather souls from the fallen, bypassing the typical methods of collecting souls and speeding up the influx to feed his war machine.
+**Shaped by Arch-Devil.** These fiendish scorpions sprang from the dark imagination an arch-devil who twisted them into being from the tormented forms of lemures and demoted devils.
+The arch-devil shaped the koralk to not only be annihilators in battle, but also to gather souls from the fallen, bypassing the typical methods of collecting souls and speeding up the influx to feed his ends.

 **Transforming Poison.** Poison from any one of the koralk’s three stingers liquefies the target’s insides in an agonizing